vhcd/vhcd.github.io/_posts/2022-12-01-angular-size.md

 ## Angular size...

-Angular size, visual angle, angular aperture, etc. are, in our case, all synonms of what we want to measure.
+Angular size, visual angle, angular aperture, etc. are, in our case, all synonyms of what we want to measure.
 To quote from [Wikipedia](https://en.wikipedia.org/wiki/Angular_diameter):

 > The angular diameter [...] is an angular distance describing how large a sphere or circle appears from a given point of view